 Actually, this is where the positive news from the meeting in Uzhgorod ended.
 In addition, the question arose of why Minister Kulebe should respond to the attacks of a marginal Hungarian politician.

-“Anti-Ukrainian statements by politicians of the level of Torotskai and Tarziu should be responded to by individual officials, and not by the head of the Foreign Ministry, and especially not by the president, which only strengthens the negative information background.
+“Anti-Ukrainian statements by politicians of the level of Torocka and Tarziu should be responded to by individual officials, and not by the head of the Foreign Ministry and especially not by the president, which only strengthens the negative information background.
 Szijjártó acted more competently in this regard: he came to an unpromising meeting, but used the information background in the form of a certain letter with threats against him in Ukrainian, which allegedly arrived at the post office of the Hungarian Foreign Ministry.
 As a result, the Hungarians made it look as if Szijjártó was going to the front line, although this was far from the case.
 The parties met, listened to each other and each remained with their own opinion.
-There are no signs yet that Budapest will meet Kyiv halfway,” noted Evgeniy Magda, director of the Institute of World Politics, in a comment to Apostrophe.
+There are no signs yet that Budapest will meet Kyiv halfway,” said Evgeniy Magda, director of the Institute of World Politics, in a commentary to Apostrophe.

 Despite the fact that Dmitry Kuleba insists that the parties made the most of the conversation in Uzhgorod, one of the main issues remains unresolved - the meeting of Hungarian Prime Minister Viktor Orban with President Vladimir Zelensky.
 Only after such a conversation can conclusions be drawn regarding the sincerity of Budapest.
 For now, as Peter Szijjártó insists, such a meeting is possible only after Kyiv fulfills Budapest’s demands.